Polishing Film Type Edge Polishing

 After edge trimming process

-Mipox's edge and notch polishing service (polishing film edge polishing) is widely used for chamfering compound semiconductor wafers such as SiC and GaN, as it is recognised for its low damage to the wafer compared to other methods.
+Mipox's edge and notch polishing service (polishing film type edge polishing) is recognized as causing less damage to wafers than other methods and is often used for chamfering for compound semiconductor wafers such as SiC and GaN.

 Roughness of oxide semiconductors after polishing